platers/unitunes/README.md

 ## Contributing

 unitunes is in alpha.
 Contributions are very welcome.
-I am looking for core collaborators.
+I am looking for collaborators to grow unitunes into a foundation for user controlled music software.

-Some important tasks:

-- Polish the CLI
-  - Improve the documentation
-- Add new services
-- Automate the evaluation of matching and searching algorithms
-- Improve match and search algorithms

-Please create an issue if you would like to contribute.
+Take a look at the open issues!

 To develop, fork the repository and clone it into your local directory.
 Install [poetry](https://python-poetry.org/).
 Run `pytest` to run tests.
 Add a service config to run more tests.